eloquent-lab/eloquent-lab.github.io/task-sensemaking/index.md

 ### Measure descriptions

 1. **Relevance** measures how much a given set of questions and text **relate to each other**.
 It is aggregated from the relevance of a question to a window over the elements of WxQ.
 Not all window question pairs will necessarily be used.
-   In the example above, a simplified calculation could be _((1+1-0.5)+(-0.5-0.5+1))/6 =  0.25_ indicating a good overall relevance of the question set to the text.
+   In the example above, a simplified calculation could be:
+   _((1+1-0.5)+(-0.5-0.5+1))/6 =  0.25._ Which would indicate a good overall relevance of the question set to the text.
    The actual computation is more complicated.

 2. **Coverage** measures how **uniformly the questions cover** different parts of the text.
 Formally, we define it as the **entropy of the distribution _p_**_: W -> R._ The marginal distribution over windows.
    _p(w) = Σ<sub>{q \in Q} </sub>p(w,q)_.